 What started as a garage business in the suburbs of Washington, DC, is now an inextricable part of the global internet.

 The online retail giant accounts for roughly 40% of annual ecommerce sales in the US – more than the next three competitors (eBay, Apple, and Walmart) combined.

 Following the pandemic, Amazon’s sales surged in 2020, fueled by people stocking up on essentials and shoppers driven to online shopping by social distancing measures and local lockdowns.

-Amazon is also a highly competitive platform, with approximately 350 million items listed by more than 2.5 million sellers.
-The company helps these sellers get closer to their audiences using Amazon Ads – a host of tools and channels that allow brands to tell their stories and target the right markets.
+ers.
+The company helps sellers get closer to their audiences with Amazon Ads – a host of tools and channels that allow brands to tell their stories and target the right markets.

-To stand out from the crowd and maximize returns, businesses turn to marketing agencies that specialize in Amazon advertising.
+To stand out from the crowd and maximize returns, businesses turn to digital agencies that specialize in Amazon advertising.

 Establish the Fundamentals Before Asking Questions

 Before asking questions about your Amazon partner, it’s important to be aware of your own business first. \

 To paraphrase Sun Tzu, “Know thyself before thy agency.”